ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 | 5   | accessible            | yes          | no   | no    | do not try to change a return address, look for other indirect (forward) edges |
 | 6   | not accessible        | yes          | yes  | yes   | have a look at the ELF .dynamic section and think about function interposition |

-¹ when accessible, you can read and write in the directory without going through the server application.\
+¹ When accessible, you can copy the keylogger binary to the directory and read the existing files it contains, without going through the server application.
+You are not allowed to change or overwrite any existing files.
+You still need to create an exploit for the server application to launch the keylogger.\
 ² Data Execution Prevention (aka W⊕X)\
 ³ Address Space Layout Randomization (with PIE)